ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-27-tagalog-pipeline.md

 vector table size doesn't warrant this additional step.
 However, floret produced a more compact vector table, i.e., less than half of the original (700k &#8594;
 200k).
 Interestingly, this efficiency gain has no performance penalty.
-So let's see what happens if I train floret with a bucket size of 100k and 50k:
+So let's see what happens if I train floret with bucket sizes of 100k, 50k, and 20k:

 #### On pretraining: pretrain characters than pretrain vectors